 Toy Industry Hall of Fame

-Toy Industry of America Hall of Fame Tribute
+Toy Industry of Hall of Fame Tribute

 In 2014, Spud and Rich were posthumously inducted.
 Chuck was asked to produce a tribute video.